PubInv/PubInv/index.md

 # Accomplishments So Far

 * On the weekend of Dec.
 1st, we hosted the first ever Public Mathathon to address serious open math problem communally.
-Although participation was low the [results](https://hackernoon.com/the-story-of-a-public-cooperative-mathathon-29ea5f4ff538) were stunning.
+Although participation was low the [results](https://hackernoon.com/the-story-of-a-public-cooperative-mathathon-29ea5f4ff538) were stunning, including 2 presumably publishable results.
 * We have produced [26 open-source](https://github.com/PubInv) repos of work so far.
 * Our biggest accomplishment has been revitalizing the [Tetrobot concept](https://pubinv.github.io/tetrobot/).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kYpHKjkcXKA" frameborder="0" allowfullscreen></iframe>